 2nd Sunday in Lent – 2/28/2021

 One name for the evil one is Satan, from the Hebrew for the adversary.
 From the very beginning, Satan was busy opposing God.
-This ancient enemy of God and man has deceived himself into thinking that he knows better than God.
-With his sly, slanderous, and lying tongue, he has also managed to dupe our whole human race into thinking that we, too, know more than God.
+This ancient enemy of God and man has deceived himself into thinking he knows better than God.
+With his sly, slanderous, and lying tongue, he has also managed to dupe our whole human race into thinking that we know more than God.
 Accordingly, we can rightly say that every one of our thoughts, desires, and actions that oppose God, His Word, and His will is indeed evil; that is, satanic!

 Putting the best construction on Peter's response, I'm sure he meant well.
 He did not want Jesus to have to undergo such suffering and death.
 Matthew records Peter saying to Jesus, "May God be gracious to you, Lord!"
 "This surely shall not be!"
-(16:22) But as is often said, the road to hell is paved with good intentions!
+(16:22), But as is often said, the road to hell is paved with good intentions!
 By Jesus' assessment, Peter's logic was satanic, that is, evil, placing him in direct opposition to God!

 Some today, no doubt, believe they are doing their listeners a favor and even protecting God's honor and image by purging the gospel of its offensive bloodiness.
 After all, who wants to portray a suffering and bloody God to the world?
 Isn't it better to project an image of God in control and powerfully defeating His enemies than some innocent victim of injustice?
-When Mel Gibson's movie, "The Passion of the Christ," first came out almost two decades ago, it created a firestorm of protest.
+When Mel Gibson's movie, "The Passion of the Christ," emerged almost two decades ago, it created a firestorm of protest.
 "It's just too graphic!"
 There's too much blood and gore," many insisted.
 Never mind that Hollywood puts out films by the dozens that depict the harsh realities of war: heads being sliced off by swords, people being blown apart by bomb blasts, or people being eaten alive by monsters.
 But to show an actual portrayal of the gruesome torture Jesus received, that's too gory.
-So, how exactly do you tone down a true crucifixion?
+So, how exactly do you tone down an actual crucifixion?
 It was one of the most agonizing and bloody execution methods ever devised!

 What do you think?
 Are Jesus' suffering and death on the cross too much for you and me?
-We live in a time when many are searching for the real Jesus.
+We live in a time when many are searching for the honest Jesus.
 That means they don't accept the one presented in the Bible.
 They are not looking for a Jesus who sacrifices Himself for sinners.
 They want a sanitized Jesus.
-One who is more politically correct accepts their lifestyle choices, and is "woke!"
+One who is more politically correct accepts their lifestyle choices and is "woke!"